nf-core/methylseq/docs/usage.md

 ### `--cytosine_report`

-By default, the bismark pipeline do not produces stranded calls.
-With this option the output considers all Cs on both forward and reverse strands and reports their position, strand, trinucleotide content and methylation state.
+By default, Bismark does not produce stranded calls.
+With this option the output considers all Cs on both forward and reverse strands and reports their position, strand, trinucleotide context and methylation state.

 ### `--relax_mismatches` and `--num_mismatches`